Skip to content →

 ANT 197: Lost Continents and Alien Pyramids

 Who built ancient monuments like the pyramids and Stonehenge?
 What role have aliens played in the human past?
 How could ancient people have accomplished incredible feats of engineering?
 How can we possibly know what really happened in the past?
 We will approach these questions, and more, by examining a number of claims made about the archaeological record around the world.
-In doing so, we will explore the cultural context of bout the past.
-We will explore how to apply the scientific method in the study of the past while creating products that actively engage with ongoing pseudoarchaeological debates Major topics covered include Atlantis, giants, and aliens.
+In doing so, we will explore the cultural context of extraordinary claims about the past.
+We will explore how to apply the scientific method in the study of the past while creating products that actively engage with ongoing pseudoarchaeological debates.
+Major topics covered include Atlantis, giants, and aliens.

 ANT 274: Explorations in Archaeology